❓

 Still confused about TER to IGES conversion?
 Our clear guides walk you through TER files conversion step-by-step:

-- How to Change Units in STEP & IGES Files - Convert 3D Model Units
+- 📏 Change Units in STEP & IGES: 3D Model Unit Conversion

 TER File Conversion